India's first elephant hospital cheers animal activists, draws tourists

 Hundreds of elephants across India, which accounts for more than half of Asia’s elephant population, are held in captivity and sharp metal hooks are often used to pinch and tease them into subordination.

-The hospital, on the banks of the Yamuna River, is close to an elephant conservation and care center run by Wildlife SOS that is home to 22 elephants.
+The hospital, on the banks of the Yamuna River, is close to an elephant conservation and care centre run by Wildlife SOS that is home to 22 elephants.

 Elizabeth Ritson, a tourist from Australia, said she was glad there was now a dedicated hospital for elephants in India.